The right Tent

 It’s especially important that the tent fly and tent floor are absolutely waterproof so that no moisture can penetrate into the tent from the outside, even in wet weather conditions.

-Condensation is a completely natural process and has nothing to do with how waterproof your tent is.
-Good ventilation in your tent is vital.
-Double-wall tents offer an advantage when it comes to condensation, because the moisture collects on the outer fly and doesn’t penetrate into the inner tent.
-A good tent footprint can also help.
+Condensation moisture is completely natural and has nothing to do with a lack of tightness of the tent.
+Good ventilation of the tent is therefore particularly important.
+Double wall tents offer an advantage here, as the moisture condenses on the inner skin of the outer tent and does not penetrate into the inner tent.
+Appropriate mats as underlay also provide a remedy.

 Standing room and sleeping area varies in our different tent models.
 How much room you’ll have to stretch out in is a significant factor in choosing a tent.
 The sleeping area should fit your height and never be too short.
 We therefore recommend that you try out each tent you’re considering, using both a sleeping pad and sleeping bag.
 You should also consider how you prefer to lay in your tent: You can choose between the entrance being at the side of the tent while you sleep, or at the head or foot of your sleeping position.

 Please note that the size of the tents (1, 2, etc. person) does not include luggage.
 Especially on trekking tours you should think about where you want to store your backpack and other equipment during the night.
 Should you take them into your tent?
-Then your space requirement will increase by one person.
+Then try out how much space your equipment takes up in the tent..
 Alternatively, tents with a spacious apside are also available – here the “anteroom” can be used ideally as storage space.

 If you’re not quite sure what kind of tent you’d like, or you haven’t seen your top choices set up, we have the optimal solution: Every year we have a number of tent exhibitions or trade fairs for tents and outdoor gear in various regions where you can see different tents set up or set them up yourself, try them out and compare them with each other first hand.